-Christopher B. Kinzel is Senior Counsel in the firm’s New York office.
+Christopher B. Kinzel is a Partner in the firm’s New York office.
 Highly experienced in construction law, Mr. Kinzel focuses his practice on representing construction managers and general contractors in commercial litigation, transactional matters, and providing practical advice and workable commercial strategies for addressing existing problems and avoiding or mitigating new problems going forward.

 “If you do not know or understand how your client’s business actually operates, you cannot hope to give them meaningful guidance.
 We are obsessed with delivering unparalleled legal counsel in every aspect of the construction industry –and that begins and ends with our deep understanding and genuine appreciation of our clients’ profession.”

 Mr. Kinzel regularly represents clients in mediation, arbitration and at the trial and appellate levels, involving complex multi-million dollar construction disputes including breach of contract, delay claims, default and termination, nonconforming/incomplete work, payment related claims, mechanic’s liens, and other commercial claims.